1980 Susan B Anthony Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 Rare 1980 Susan B Anthony Dollar Error List

 While most 1980 Susan B Anthony dollars left the mints without incident, a small percentage carry production anomalies that transform them into sought-after numismatic prizes.
-These minting irregularities range from minor varieties to dramatic planchet errors.
+These minting irregularities range from minor varieties to dramatic planchet errors worth hundreds of dollars.

-The 1980-S repunched mintmark proof dollar shows the blotchy remnants of another “S” to the lower left of the primary “S” mintmark.
+The 1980-S repunched mintmark (RPM) proof dollar shows the blotchy remnants of a second “S” to the lower left of the primary “S” mintmark.
 This variety occurs when mint personnel punch the mintmark into the die more than once with slight misalignment between strikes.

 2. Wrong Planchet Errors

-A 1980 Susan B. Anthony broadstrike error likely worth between $50 and $100.
+A 1980 Susan B. Anthony broadstrike error is typically worth between $50 and $100.
 The error occurs with roughly equal frequency across all three mint facilities.
-Collectors appreciate broadstrikes for their unusual appearance and the clear evidence of the minting malfunction they display.
+Collectors value broadstrikes for their unusual appearance and the clear evidence they provide of a minting malfunction.

-Most that do surface show an off-center strike of at least 5% to 10% and can range in value from $150 to $500 or more—depending on how drastically off center the strike is.
-Collectors seek specimens where the date remains visible, as this confirms the coin’s year and mint of origin.
+Most off-center examples that surface show a 5%–10% offset and can range in value from $150 to $500 or more, depending on the severity of the displacement.
+Collectors specifically seek examples where the date remains visible, as this confirms the coin’s year and mint of origin.
+Examples appear across all three 1980 mint facilities.

 Now that you’ve identified your coin’s value, the next step is finding the right marketplace.
 From auction houses to online platforms, each venue offers distinct advantages for sellers at different experience levels.